-From the Eiffel tower, make your way to another Parisian popular spot – Champs-Élysées.
+From the Eiffel Tower, make your way to another Parisian popular spot – Champs-Élysées.
 Champs Elysees is a stretch of lane extending from the Arc de Triomphe to the Place de la Concorde.

 The most Instagrammable Laduree store and one of the largest Louis Vuitton stores are located here.
 Shop or window shop here and grab a bite to eat before heading to the Arc de Triomphe.

 We went in to the Laduree store here to try out some macaroons and get souvenirs back home.
 The place was packed – took us almost 15 – 20 minutes to get our macaroons.
 But they were DELICIOUS.

-Arc du Triomphe
+Arc de Triomphe

 The Arc de Triomphe de l’Étoile (or Arc de Triomphe) is a stunning neoclassical archway located at the west end of Champs Elysees.
-The construction of the archway was ordered by Napoleon to honor the brave-hearts from the Napoleonic wars and the French Revolution.
+The construction of the archway was ordered by Napoleon to honor the brave hearts from the Napoleonic wars and the French Revolution.
 Today it attracts tourists from all over the world.

-Visiting Tips for Arc de Triomphe
+Visiting Tips for Arc de Triomphe – 4 day Paris Itinerary

 - From the west end of Champs Elysees, you can see or view the Arc de Triomphe.
-In between Champs Elysees and Arc de Triomphe is a busy roundabout and heavy traffic.
+In between Champs Elysees and Arc de Triomphe are busy roundabout and heavy traffic.

 - If you are taking pictures from Champs Elysees (like we did – guilty), look out for oncoming traffic and stay on the walkway.